pre-142-training/r4ds-courses/tabular-data.md

 - `arrange()` sorts the row by values in some column(s)
 - `mutate()` creates new columns, often based on operations on other columns

-These can all be used in conjunction with `group_by()` which changes the scope of each function from operating on the entire dataset to operating on it group-by-group.
-These six functions provide the verbs for a language of data manipulation.

 All verbs work similarly:

-1. The first argument is a data frame.
+1. The first argument (arguments are the things inside the parentheses next to the function) is a data frame.
 2. The subsequent arguments describe what to do with the data frame, using the variable names (without quotes).
 3. The result is a new data frame.

 Together these properties make it easy to chain together multiple simple steps to achieve a complex result.
-Let’s dive in and see how these verbs work.
+Let’s dive in and see the basics of how these verbs work.

 filter() subsets the rows of a data frame
 ========================================================